 Do your research

-“I always advise the candidate to have a good answer to the question, ‘What do you know about us?’,” says Tiffany Wong, Associate Director, HR division of Robert Walters Hong Kong.
+“I always advise the candidate to have a good answer to the question, ‘What do you know about us?’,” says Tiffany Wong, Director, HR division of Robert Walters Hong Kong.
 “It’s boring if the candidate just recites the About Us page.
 Read the annual report instead, that way you get a feel for the type of language the company uses and you’re already tapping into their DNA.”

 Tiffany adds that the annual report helps candidates to understand what really matters to the organisation.
 “What sort of phraseology comes up?
 Is it ‘We’re all about caring for customers’ or ‘We’re here to drive change’ or ‘Our priority is unlocking value for our stakeholders’?
 Get a good idea of the keywords that characterise the company’s approach, and then you can play those back at interview.”

 One candidate for a travel company, asked to give a presentation on how to market a specific resort, took the idea of research literally – she decided to fly to the resort for the weekend!
 She bought back a jar of sand as evidence, and put together a promotional microsite full of images that she’d taken herself on her trip.

 Takeaway: How can you show you’ve gone the extra mile in the way you research for the role?